JDempe/bootcamp-14-tech-blog/README.md

 ---
 ## License

-This project is open source and available under the [MIT](./LICENSE)
+This project is open source and available under the [MIT](./LICENSE) license.

 ---
 ## How to Contribute

 Looking to contribute?
-Find out how at https://github.com/JDempe/bootcamp-14-tech-blog!
+Find out how at https://github.com/JDempe/bootcamp-14-tech-blog.